Multiple lattice instabilities and complex ground state in Cs$_2$AgBiBr$_6$: Appendix A: Sample Synthesis

 48\,\% w/w aq.
 Hydrobromic acid (HBr) and Bismuth (III) bromide (BiBr$_3$) (metals basis) with purity of 99\,\% were purchased from Alfa Aesar, and Silver bromide (AgBr) (metals basis) with purity of 99\,\% and Cesium Bromide (CsBr) with 99.9\,\% purity were purchased from Sigma Aldrich.
 All the chemicals were directly used as received without any further purification process.
 Briefly, Cs$_2$AgBiBr$_6$ was synthesized through a solution-processed method with some modification \cite{slavney2016bismuth}.
 4.85\,g CsBr, 2.15\,g AgBr, and 5.11\,g BiBr$_3$ were dissolved into 125\,mL HBr solution in a sealed container at 120\,$\degree$C on a hot plate after about two hours stirring.
 The precursor solution was filtered at 120\,$\degree$C before single crystal growth.
 Finally, large single crystals can be grown by gradually reducing the heating temperature of hot plate to 80\,$\degree$C at a rate of 0.5\,$\degree$C/h.
 To avoid any light induced chemicals decomposition, the Cs$_2$AgBiBr$_6$ single crystals were grown in the dark condition.
+A photograph of a Cs$_2$AgBiBr$_6$ single-crystal is shown in Supplement.